 Users get access to 55 crypto CFDs and a 1:50 leverage facility, which means that you can trade up to 50x the value of the capital you deposit.

-We like Bitstamp because it emphasises security more than possibly all the other platforms on this list.
-The exchange uses military grade technology to secure its network and platform.
+We like Bitstamp because it emphasizes security more than possibly all the other platforms on this list.
+This is a safe exchange that uses military grade technology to secure its network and platform.
 It also stores 955 of all user deposits in cold wallets to reduce possible attack vectors.

 This makes it ideal for people who wish to keep crypto on an exchange for a long period.